Stanford Summer Girls Lacrosse Camp

 - Medical facility: a certified trainer will be on staff at all times

-Supervision Campers are supervised 24 hours a day.
-The staff live in the dormitories with the campers and participate in evening activities.
+Supervision: The staff reside in the dormitories with the campers and participate in all activities.
 Drugs, alcohol and tobacco are strictly prohibited, and constitute, along with general misconduct, grounds for dismissal from camp without a refund.

 CAMPERS FLYING TO CAMP: TRANSPORTATION IS NOT PROVIDED BY THE CAMP TO OR FROM ANY AIRPORTS.

 If you fly into camp, we recommend that you fly into the San Francisco or San Jose Airport.
 There are many local shuttle options, one we have worked with in the past and can recommend is A1 Executive Shuttle.
 Please contact Jon Reno at 831-239-3866 or email: firstname.lastname@example.org to make reservations.

 The Clement Hotel is the Sheraton's newest hotel in Palo Alto.
 Conveniently located across from Stanford University and within walking distance to downtown Palo Alto.

 No detail has been overlooked at The Clement Hotel, Palo Alto’s newest and most inspiring urban retreat, providing personalized concierge services and privacy in a luxurious residential environment.
 Experience all-inclusive luxury, including breakfast, lunch, dinner and all beverages prepared in our Open Kitchen with our Chef presiding, in the Dining Room, the Outdoor Dining Terrace, the privacy of your guest suite, or in a cabana on our private roof-top pool deck overlooking the picturesque Stanford University campus.
 Call for reservations at 650.322.7111 or visit our website www.theclementpaloalto.com.